-Especially with holidays like Halloween and Easter you might have chocolates laying on the table where you dachshund might accidently get at when you are not looking.
+When it comes to holidays like Halloween, Christmas and Easter, you might have chocolates laying on the table where you dog might accidently get at when you are not looking.

 If they eat it how much of it would be dangerous and life threatening?